-As expected, the base was really big.
+As expected, the base was enormous.
 Of course, since those guys were simply huge, they needed a shelter that equaled their size.
 I had to admit I didn't know where we were exactly for I had fallen asleep for a few hours, but it was located in the desert, a sealed military area.
 Area 51 maybe?
 Couldn't be sure.
 Nervously, I looked over to the hologram again.
-I wondered if, in case I had to stay here for a longer time, I would be allowed to visit my family and my friends.
+I wondered if, if I really did have to stay here for a longer time, I would be allowed to visit my family and my friends.
 After all, even if I had left them in a rush without really thinking about it, I still cared about them.
+I didn't dare ask though.

 The hologram disappeared, the door on my side of his cab opened.
 Slowly, I stepped out.
 When I had left the vehicle, Optimus transformed.
-I watched him, stunned.
-I had never seen anything this fascinating.
+I watched him, intimidated.
 This shifting of body parts, creation of new connections, the bombastic metallic sounds accompanying it.
-When he was finished I took in my surroundings.
+When he was finished I took in my surroundings nervously.
 Thirteen Autobots, of which I could identify some, were standing around me, next to a bunch of human soldiers.
 They were all staring at me.
 The green mech to my left stepped forward and lifted me up by the back of my jacket, ignoring my shouts of protest.
 Ratchet, the chief medical officer.
 He eyed me up and down, obviously running scans as I struggled.
-He would most likely not intend to harm me, but still the position I was in was highly uncomfortable.
+He didn't seem like he intended to harm me, but still the position was highly uncomfortable.
 Finally he lay me down on his palm and stroked my back with his other hand like I was some sort of pet one could just pick up to play with.
 I didn't want to be treated like an animal.
 I kicked his finger.
 He shook his head.

 "A fascinating creation", he said, "probably one of the most advanced disguises I've come across.
 And you even managed to bring her here undamaged.
 I'm impressed."